TheNumbered/grant-ease/README.md

     ```shell
     pnpm coverage
     ```
+*For database migrations read the README.MD in backend/db/README.MD

 *Note: Some files are hidden by default.
 To show these files, navigate to `.vscode/settings.json` and comment out the file you want to show.*